xaynetwork/xaynet/docs/network_architecture.rst

 A **StartTraining** method that allows *Participants* to get the current global model as well as signaling their intent to participate in a given round.

-A **EndTraining** method that allows *Participants* to submit their updated models after they finished their training task.
+An **EndTraining** method that allows *Participants* to submit their updated models after they finished their training task.

-In order to remain agnostic to the machine learning framework *Participants* and *Coordinator* exchange models on the form of numpy arrays.
+In order to remain agnostic to the machine learning framework *Participants* and *Coordinator* exchange models in the form of numpy arrays.
 How models are converted from a particular machine learning framework model into numpy arrays are outside the scope of this document.
 We do provide the `Numproto
 <https://github.com/xainag/numproto>`_ python package that performs